21-story building collapses in Lagos, Nigeria

 "I thought it was an earthquake when I rushed out of my apartment just after 3 p.m.
 I felt the building move and knew something was wrong," Olu Apata, a nearby resident and the president of the Nigerian Bar Association, told CNN.

-Apata said the building site has been under construction for the past two years and that the developer was at the site meeting with prospective buyers earlier on Monday.
+Apata said the building has been under construction for the past two years and that the developer was at the site meeting with prospective buyers earlier on Monday.

-Videos and photos shared on social media showed people surveying the scene of the collapse, where slabs of concrete were piled high in a heap of rubble.
+Hours after the collapse, hundreds of people were milling around the site, helplessly surveying slabs of concrete piled high in a heap.
+There are no excavators at the site and locals are digging through the wreckage by hand.

+Some in the crowd were furious that an official emergency response had not started.

 Building collapses are a relatively common occurrence in Lagos, Nigeria's largest city with a population of around 20 million people.